SharonGur27/TechTrainDotNetMemoryCourse/Module 5/Exercise/MemoryLeaksExercise/Exercise1.md

 1. **Take a Dump Using dotnet-dump**:
    - Open a terminal and navigate to the project directory.
    - Run the application: `dotnet run`
-   - In another terminal, take a dump: `dotnet dump collect -p <process-id> -o memory_dump.dmp`
+   - In another terminal, take a dump: `dotnet-dump collect -p <process-id> -o memory_dump.dmp`

 2. **Run Diagnostic Analysis on the Dump**:
    - Open Visual Studio.